MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-get-started-layouts.md

     > To help you find the layout, use the **Search** box, **Filter** pane, and columns sorting.
 3. Change the **Layout Name**, then select **OK**.

-## <a name="see-related-microsoft-trainingtrainingmoduleschange-documents-dynamics--business-centralindex" />See related [Microsoft training](/training/modules/change-documents-dynamics-365-business-central/index)
+## <a name="see-related-microsoft-trainingtrainingmoduleschange-documents-dynamics-365-business-centralindex" />See related [Microsoft training](/training/modules/change-documents-dynamics-365-business-central/index)

 ## <a name="see-also" />See Also